 And why did I want to wear a saree?
 After looking at all the gorgeous pictures of women flaunting their sarees all over Instagram, thanks to the #100SareePact .

 ‘Seeing you girls sharing pics on our Whatsapp group, I want to get Ganpati home too!’ exclaimed my friend last year.

 She is a finance professional who migrated to Canada more than a decade ago.
 Between her husband and herself, they juggle their professional and personal life and bring up their child.
 Every minute of her day is accounted for, which is why when she shared this thought I was surprised.

 I let it pass as just another statement, till she texted me that they are getting Bappa home this year.

-Have you realised how festivals and traditions are being revived, a big thanks going out to Social Media for that as well, for is it not the pictures people share that make us want to do something similar, much like my friend who brought Bappa home this year.
+Have you realized how festivals and traditions are being revived, a big thanks goes out to Social Media for that as well, for is it not the pictures people share that make us want to do something similar, much like my friend who brought Bappa home this year?

 When I got married, I didn’t know to cook.
-A major chunk of the cooking I now know I learnt through YouTube and Blogs.
+A major chunk of the cooking I now know I learned through YouTube and Blogs.

 Like this one, where I thank you for dropping over to my blog and reading this post.

 I am taking my blog to the next level, with #MyFriendAlexa and Blogchatter.